HDI-Project/FeatureHub/docs/src/deployment.md

 ## User and data management

-Users can be added or deleted using `deploy/add_user.sh` and `deploy/delete_user.sh`.
-These commands create user accounts on the hub container, setup notebooks templates, and setup authentication for each user with the DB.
+Users can be added or deleted using `deploy/users.py`.
+This utility creates user accounts on the hub container, sets up notebooks templates, sets up authentication for each user with the DB, and optionally sets up user accounts on the Discourse forum.

 Most files are stored directly on the host machine and mounted in the Hub and User
 containers: